 Jane Lujan

-M.A., U.S. Army, Retired
+M.A., LPC, U.S. Army, Retired

 One of her greatest passions is advocating for those who do not have a voice and helping people who are hurting.
 She works alongside her clients to help them achieve daily levels of healthy functioning.
 She is a proud veteran of the United States Army, and, after 20 years of faithful service, retired as a Sergeant First Class.
 While serving in the personnel field, Jane mentored, counseled and assisted soldiers and their families with various professional and personal needs.
 As a senior leader, some of her key areas of responsibility were Drug and Alcohol Coordinator, Basic Instructor, and Combat Lifesaver.
 Her time in the Army set the stage for her in the field of counseling.